The Procter & Gamble (NYSE:PG) Releases Quarterly Earnings Results

-The Procter & Gamble (NYSE:PG) issued its earnings results on Monday.
-The company reported $1.61 EPS for the quarter, topping analysts’ consensus estimates of $1.59 by $0.02, MarketWatch Earnings reports.
-The firm had revenue of $20.34 billion during the quarter, compared to the consensus estimate of $19.87 billion.
+The Procter & Gamble (NYSE:PG) released its earnings results on Monday.
+The company reported $1.61 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $1.59 by $0.02, MarketWatch Earnings reports.
 The Procter & Gamble had a net margin of 18.80% and a return on equity of 31.49%.
-The company’s revenue was up 5.3% compared to the same quarter last year.
-During the same quarter in the previous year, the firm posted $1.63 earnings per share.
+The business had revenue of $20.34 billion for the quarter, compared to analysts’ expectations of $19.87 billion.
+During the same period last year, the company earned $1.63 earnings per share.
+The company’s quarterly revenue was up 5.3% on a year-over-year basis.

-The firm also recently announced a quarterly dividend, which will be paid on Monday, November 15th.
-Stockholders of record on Friday, October 22nd will be paid a dividend of $0.8698 per share.
-This represents a $3.48 dividend on an annualized basis and a dividend yield of 2.45%.
+The business also recently declared a quarterly dividend, which will be paid on Monday, November 15th.
+Investors of record on Friday, October 22nd will be paid a $0.8698 dividend.
 The ex-dividend date of this dividend is Thursday, October 21st.
-The Procter & Gamble’s dividend payout ratio (DPR) is 61.48%.
+This represents a $3.48 dividend on an annualized basis and a dividend yield of 2.46%.
+The Procter & Gamble’s dividend payout ratio (DPR) is presently 61.48%.

-A hedge fund recently raised its stake in The Procter & Gamble stock.
-Morgan Stanley lifted its stake in The Procter & Gamble Company (NYSE:PG) by 5.0% in the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 34,500,719 shares of the company’s stock after buying an additional 1,632,893 shares during the period.
-The Procter & Gamble makes up 0.6% of Morgan Stanley’s portfolio, making the stock its 22nd biggest position.
-Morgan Stanley owned 1.41% of The Procter & Gamble worth $4,655,181,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
-62.51% of the stock is owned by institutional investors.
+An institutional investor recently raised its position in The Procter & Gamble stock.
+Morgan Stanley increased its stake in The Procter & Gamble Company (NYSE:PG) by 5.0% in the 2nd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm owned 34,500,719 shares of the company’s stock after purchasing an additional 1,632,893 shares during the quarter.
+The Procter & Gamble comprises about 0.6% of Morgan Stanley’s portfolio, making the stock its 22nd biggest holding.
+Morgan Stanley owned 1.41% of The Procter & Gamble worth $4,655,181,000 as of its most recent filing with the Securities & Exchange Commission.
+62.51% of the stock is owned by institutional investors and hedge funds.

 Procter & Gamble Co engages in the provision of branded consumer packaged goods.
 It operates through the following segments: Beauty; Grooming; Health Care; Fabric & Home Care; and Baby, Feminine & Family Care.
 The Beauty segment offers hair, skin, and personal care.
 The Grooming segment comprises of shave care like female and male blades and razors, pre and post shave products, and appliances.